Update: This transcript has been updated to reflect the current AP Stylebook guidelines.

 Amantha Dickman, News Director: You’re listening to “KZUM News” on 89.3 KZUM Lincoln and KZUM HD.

-Good afternoon and welcome to today’s edition of “KZUM News”, where we fill you in on what’s been going on in Lincoln this week.
-I am the KZUM News Director, and your host, Amantha Dickman
+Amantha Dickman, News Director: Good afternoon and welcome to today’s edition of “KZUM News,” an hour dedicated to learning more about what is going on in Lincoln and the surrounding areas.
+I am the News Director, and your host, Amantha Dickman.

 Grant Ferrell, News Intern: And I’m your co-host, Grant Ferrell.